 A line of cumulus marking even better lift sat miles west of the crest over deep wilderness but led well above fifteen thousand, so I stayed off to the east within easy reach of lower ground if necessary, pushing hard to stay down around twelve or thirteen.
 As Horseshoe Meadows slid below, a voice came on the air-to-air frequency speaking obviously to me.
 He was leading the charge along that line of superior lift, and warned that the path I was on would crunch up against solid rock dead ahead.

-“That’s where I’ll turn back,” I answered, “and bless you for offering such good advice.”
+“That’s where I’ll turn back,” I answered, “and bless you for the good advice.”

-By the time we finished our exchange I had reached that turn point and the first of those towering summits did fill the screen.
+By the time we finished our exchange I was there and the first of those towering summits did fill the screen.
 Everything felt right though and lift was boiling up in gobs, so, habitually I dug in and started scaling the first giant hill just like those beloved tiny ones back home.
 Only different.

 Life is painting a picture, not doing a sum.